 Modern Urban Life as a Spectator Sport

-In his classic autobiographical work, The Confessions, the celebrated Christian theologian, St. Augustine of Hippo, eloquently describes visiting the circuses at Rome and the effect he perceived on human psychology.
+In his classic autobiographical work, The Confessions, the celebrated Christian theologian St. Augustine of Hippo eloquently describes visiting the Roman circuses and the effect he observed on human psychology.
 This is one of the most profound descriptions of mob bloodlust infecting the spectators at the gladiatorial games in Rome:

 For, directly he saw that blood, he therewith imbibed a sort of savageness; nor did he turn away, but fixed his eye, drinking in madness unconsciously, and was delighted with the guilty contest, and drunken with the bloody pastime.
 Nor was he now the same he came in, but was one of the throng he came unto, and a true companion of those who had brought him there.
 Why need I say more?
 He looked, shouted, was excited, carried away with him the madness which would stimulate him to return, not only with those who first enticed him, but also before them, yea, and to draw in others.

-Another brilliant depiction of the Roman gladiatorial games, in science fiction, is in an episode from the classic television show Star Trek, entitled Bread and Circuses.
-The show depicts the crew of the starship Enterprise trapped on a planet where, apparently, Rome never fell, but went on to become a modern, 20th century empire.
-The fascinating aspect of the depiction of the Roman gladiatorial games in this show is how it explicitly analogizes the games with modern mass media – specifically, television.
-In this Star Trek episode, gladiatorial mortal combat is televised by the Empire TV corporation, complete with a camera crew, director and a recorded applause track.
+Another brilliant depiction of the Roman gladiatorial games appears in science fiction, in an episode of the classic television show Star Trek titled Bread and Circuses.
+The show depicts the crew of the starship Enterprise trapped on a planet where, apparently, Rome never fell and instead became a modern 20th-century empire.
+The fascinating aspect of this show’s depiction of the Roman gladiatorial games is its explicit analogy between the games and modern mass media, specifically television.
+In this Star Trek episode, gladiatorial mortal combat is televised by the Empire TV corporation, complete with a camera crew, director, and a recorded applause track.

 The Star Trek episode Bread and Circuses depicts the gladiatorial games as a televised event in a modernized version of the ancient Roman empire

-In a brightly colored carnivalesque and festive atmosphere, massive crowds would gather at such locations as the Circus Maximus and the Colosseum in ancient Rome, and at other venues across the empire.
-They would then sit as passive spectators to a veritable orgy of violence and horror – everything from mortal combat, to wild animals devouring hapless victims (often Christians), to obscene rituals involving arcane ceremonies and sacrifices, as well as carnal activity of every description – in addition to acrobatics, dance, drama, costumes and pageantry.
+In a brightly colored, carnivalesque, and festive atmosphere, massive crowds would gather at locations such as the Circus Maximus and the Colosseum in ancient Rome, as well as at other venues across the empire.
+They would then sit as passive spectators to a veritable orgy of violence and horror — everything from mortal combat, to wild animals devouring hapless victims (often Christians), to obscene rituals involving arcane ceremonies and sacrifices, as well as carnal activity of every description — in addition to acrobatics, dance, drama, costumes, and pageantry.

-The cumulative effect of the spectacle on the public imagination invariably was, as described by St. Augustine, to inspire and feed into a collective mob frenzy and bloodlust.
-Being constantly bombarded by this bloody, violent spectacle kept the public in a certain frame of mind – it kept them trapped in what may be decribed as a “low vibrational” reactive state of consciousness.
-This state of mind may be characterized as one of being perpetually “on edge” and having a low focus or attention span – one of being in perpetual “fight-or-flight” mode.
-It is a state of being that is, ultimately, draining – physically as well as psychologically.
+The cumulative effect of the spectacle on the public imagination was, as St. Augustine described, to inspire and fuel a collective mob frenzy and bloodlust.
+Being constantly bombarded by this bloody, violent extravaganza kept the public in a certain frame of mind — it kept them trapped in what may be described as a “low vibrational” reactive state of consciousness.
+This state of mind is characterized by being perpetually “on edge” and having a low focus or attention span — being in perpetual “fight-or-flight” mode.
+It is a state of being that is ultimately draining — physically and psychologically.
 In the long term, it has been proven to have profound negative effects on one’s health and state of mind.

 Symptoms [of PTSD] may include disturbing thoughts, feelings, or dreams related to the events, mental or physical distress to trauma-related cues, attempts to avoid trauma-related cues, alterations in how a person thinks and feels, and an increase in the fight-or-flight response.

-Meditation practices – especially TM (Transcendental Meditation), but also Mindfulness Meditation and other meditative techniques, have been scientifically proven, through clinical studies, effectively to alleviate the symptoms as well as root causes of PTSD – often making medications unnecessary.
-What is more, the simple meditation techniques, once learned and practiced regularly, produce lasting, long-term benefits.
+Meditation practices — especially TM (Transcendental Meditation), but also Mindfulness Meditation and other meditative techniques — have been scientifically proven, through clinical studies, to effectively alleviate the symptoms and root causes of PTSD, often making medications unnecessary.
+Moreover, the simple meditation techniques, once learned and practiced regularly, produce lasting long-term benefits.
 Sound healing or therapy is another effective method to alleviate chronic stress.
-This is especially true with the use of tuning forks, crystalline “singing bowls,” pan drums, windchimes, harps as well as other musical instruments – tuned to Solfeggio frequencies, which have demonstrable stress-alleviating effects.
+This is especially true when using tuning forks, crystalline “singing bowls,” pan drums, wind chimes, harps, and other musical instruments.
+Tuned to Solfeggio frequencies, they have demonstrable stress-alleviating effects.

-The founder of the international school of Transcendental Meditation, the Maharishi Mahesh Yogi, once gathered a group of his most dedicated students and instructed them to travel to various crime-infested neighborhoods across the world – locations having a great deal of violence and negativity in the atmosphere – and collectively to meditate using the TM techniques for several days on end.
-The end result of their efforts came to be known as the “Maharishi Effect” or the “Meditation Effect” – namely, the elevation of the “vibration” or “frequency” in the atmosphere of a neighborhood, resulting in a tangible, measurable reduction in the rates of crime and violence occurring in the neighborhood during the time periods in question, and a corresponding elevation in the mindset of the population.
+The founder of the International School of Transcendental Meditation, the Maharishi Mahesh Yogi, once gathered a group of his most dedicated students and instructed them to travel to various crime-infested neighborhoods across the world — locations having a great deal of violence and negativity in the atmosphere — and collectively to meditate using the TM techniques for several days on end.
+The result of their efforts became known as the “Maharishi Effect” or the “Meditation Effect” — namely, the elevation of the “vibration” or “frequency” in a neighborhood’s atmosphere.
+This produced a measurable reduction in crime and violence rates in the neighborhood during the periods in question, and a corresponding elevation in the population’s mindset.

-People apparently became more high-minded as a result – more inclined to education and personal development, less inclined to negative emotions such as rage and hostility, and less prone to physical and verbal violence.
-This, apparently, suggests that the practice of Transcendental Meditation – especially in a collective or group setting – is not only able to alleviate stress and even PTSD symptoms in the individual, but is also able to raise the collective vibration experienced by everybody – even non-practitioners – in the surrounding vicinity.
-It is as if the effect of Transcendental Meditation has a larger influence than simply the individual practitioner – influencing what psychologist Carl Jung might term the “collective unconscious” – and elevating the general atmosphere or “vibe” of a locality well beyond any individual practitioner of the technique.
+People apparently became more high-minded as a result — more inclined to education and personal development, less inclined to negative emotions such as rage and hostility, and less prone to physical and verbal violence.
+This apparently suggests that the practice of Transcendental Meditation — especially in a collective or group setting — not only alleviates stress and even PTSD symptoms in the individual, but also raises the collective vibration experienced by everyone — even non-practitioners — in the surrounding vicinity.
+It is as if the effect of Transcendental Meditation has a greater influence than simply on the individual practitioner, reaching what psychologist Carl Jung might term the “collective unconscious” and elevating the general atmosphere or “vibe” of a locality well beyond any single practitioner of the technique.

-Although the effect of media violence in the 21st Century is probably nowhere near as traumatizing or mind-numbing as witnessing live mortal combat in the Roman gladiatorial arena, the cumulative trauma, especially over time, is potentially quite severe.
-This is why the practice of stress-relieving techniques like meditation, yoga, qigong, breathwork, sound therapy, stretching exercises, long walks, lap swimming, etc. are no less relevant today in relieving the PTSD resulting from modern urban life, than they would have been in the times of ancient Rome – to alleviate the symptoms of the ritualized collective traumatization of the masses as a means of crowd control and social organization – the bloodsport of the Roman arena.
+Although the effect of media violence in the 21st Century is nowhere near as traumatizing or mind-numbing as witnessing live mortal combat in the Roman gladiatorial arena, the cumulative trauma, especially over time, is potentially quite severe.
+This is why the practice of stress-relieving techniques such as meditation, yoga, qigong, breathwork, sound therapy, stretching exercises, long walks, lap swimming, etc., is no less relevant today in relieving PTSD resulting from modern urban life than it was in ancient Rome.
+They serve to alleviate the symptoms of the ritualized collective traumatization of the masses as a means of crowd control and social organization, similar to the bloodsport of the Roman arena.